MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/Get-CMPackageDeploymentStatus.md

 ## SYNOPSIS

-Gets the status of classic software distribution deployments.
+Get the status of classic software distribution deployments.

 ## SYNTAX